 Another swinging (pun intended) place to check out if you love Swingers or Entourage is 101 Coffee Shop.
-This diner is, like many diners across the U.S., home to any food you can think of and is not overly expensive ($10 – $20 depending on what you order).
+This diner is, like many diners across the U.S., home to any food you can think of and is not overly expensive ($10 – $20 depending on what you order, from the classic latte to the health benefits of low acid coffee).
 So, grab a plate of pancakes like our favorite Queens crew and enjoy this little slice of movie history.

 8. Old Place, Agoura Hills

 The familiar atmosphere will have any Twin Peaks fans excited, as the location was featured quite a bit in the show.
 However, if that’s not enough to impress, this location has played host to many big names, including Bob Dylan, Steve McQueen, Robert Mitchum, Goldie Hawn, Twiggy, and Sissy Spacek.

 The food is not too pricey for such a star-studded location (about $20 – $40), making it all the more a must-see.
 A nice plate of steamed clams and the tension only Twin Peaks can bring makes this a big stop for any LA visitors.

 7. Pink’s Hot Dogs, N. La Brea Ave, L.A.